daig/hypeloop/brainlift.md

 - **“Once you watch everything, the feed is just blank.”**
   A “Caught Up” screen clarifies that no unseen content remains and offers a refresh approach, closing the user-experience loop.

+- **“AI-driven features are too complex to integrate.”**
+  With well-structured Cloud Functions, hooking up GPT-based story generation, TTS, and image generation through Leonardo is straightforward, modular, and maintainable.

 ---

 ## 4. Knowledge Tree